New Jersey State Seal of Biliteracy

 What kind of insignia or certification will be provided to students who earn the seal?

-Students who are eligible for a Seal of Biliteracy will receive a certificate with the seal insignia noting their name and language(s) of attainment from the New Jersey Department of Education (NJDOE).
-In addition, school districts may wish to include the insignia "New Jersey State Seal of Biliteracy" on student transcripts through their student data management systems (e.g. Genesis).
+Students who are eligible for a Seal of Biliteracy will receive a certificate with the Seal noting their name and language(s) of attainment from the New Jersey Department of Education (NJDOE).
+In addition, school districts may wish to include the insignia "New Jersey State Seal of Biliteracy" and the language(s) for which the Seal was earned on student transcripts through their student data management systems (e.g. Genesis).
 Including a notation on student transcripts for a Seal of Biliteracy is at the discretion of the local district.

 What is the difference between the seal and the insignia?

 The seal is the image on the certificate.
 The insignia is the term "New Jersey State Seal of Biliteracy" that is placed on the student's transcript.
 Districts may place the insignia on student transcripts once the local district is able to certify student eligibility for a seal through assessment scores.
 The assessment requirements can be found below in the Acceptable Evidence of Proficiency section.

 How can English Language Learners (ELLs) demonstrate proficiency in English in order to receive the Seal of Biliteracy?

 ELLs may demonstrate English language proficiency attaining the English language arts graduation requirements or by achieving a score of at least 4 on all sections (e.g. listening, speaking, reading, and writing) on Tier B or Tier C of the ACCESS for ELLs assessment during their junior year of high school.

 Which assessments can students use to demonstrate proficiency in a language other than English?